tytydraco/yessleep/out/After_my_father_died_I_found_a_logbook_concealed_in_his_hospice_room_that_he_could_not_have_written_Part_3.md

 Two dimming stars in the moonless night that had nearly crossed paths - John and I were following similar trajectories, but we were just a little too distant from each other to communicate.

 I need to move on from this topic, otherwise I’ll never complete this.
-Just know that after the events of the last year, I don’t have such a clear-cut answer for which death is worse
+Just know that after the events of the last year, I don’t have such a clear-cut answer for which death is worse.

 Not anymore.